 - The Vice President for Technical Activities shall provide direction for the Technical Activities of the Council, including but not limited to technical studies, standards, policies, guidance, and other products and services.
 With the approval of the Council AdCom, the Vice President for Technical Activities may sponsor subordinate technical committees.

-- The Vice President for Conferences, serves as chair the Meetings and Conferences Committee, and shall provide direction for all conferences, symposia and workshop activities of the Council, including but not limited to overseeing, coordinating, and monitoring the annual conferences, symposia and workshops of the Council and all conferences, symposia and workshops sponsored or cosponsored by the Council.
+- The Vice President for Conferences serves as Chair of the Meetings and Conferences Committee, and shall provide direction for all conferences, symposia and workshop activities of the Council, including but not limited to overseeing, coordinating, and monitoring the annual conferences, symposia and workshops of the Council and all conferences, symposia and workshops technically and/ or financially sponsored or co-sponsored by the Council.

 - The Vice President for Publications shall provide direction for all publication activities of the Council.
-This officer shall consider, with participation from the publications committee, the needs of the Council and shall propose to the AdCom the creation, cancellation, expansion, or contraction of Council publications.
-He/she shall receive from the editor of each Council sponsored publication recommendations related to policy matters such as the designation and development of special issues, recommendation for a change in the number of published pages, and the appointment of Associate Editors.
+This officer shall consider, with participation from the Publications Committee, the needs of the Council and shall propose to the AdCom the creation, cancellation, expansion, or contraction of the Council’s publications.
+They shall receive from the Editors-in-Chief of each Council sponsored publication recommendations related to policy matters such as the designation and development of special issues, recommendation for a change in the number of published pages, and the appointment of Associate Editors.

-- The Vice President for Member Services provides guidance and oversight for any member services which includes, but not limited to: Chapter support, creation and funding; distinguished lecture program; educational activities; and cooperation with both IEEE and non-IEEE entities.
+- The Vice President for Member Services provides guidance and oversight for all member services which include, but not limited to Chapter creation, support and funding; management and promotion of the Distinguished Lecturers’s travels and presentation program; educational activities; and cooperation with both IEEE and non-IEEE entities.

-The Secretary/Treasurer shall utilize the services of IEEE headquarters as bursar for all or part of the Council funds, as provided by the IEEE Bylaws and Statements of Policy.
-If any Council funds are received and deposited separately, the terms and conditions shall be in accordance with IEEE policies and subject to Council and Institute Bylaws, including and limitations imposed by the Council AdCom.
+The Secretary/Treasurer shall utilize the services of IEEE headquarters as bursar for all or part of the Council funds, as provided by the IEEE Bylaws and Statements of Policy..
 Disbursements shall be made on the signature or instructions of the Secretary/Treasurer.
 If the Secretary/Treasurer is disabled or unable to perform their duty of office, the Vice President for Finances may make disbursements during this period of incapacity.